agerwitz/ultimate-guide-to-bosh/README.md

 /dev/sda1       2.8G  1.2G  1.5G  46% /
 ```

 It only has 1GB of available capacity.
 We do not want to install software packages or place fast-growing log files on this disk volume.
-Computer system behaviour is unpredictable when disks fill up.
+Computer system behavior is unpredictable when disks fill up.
 The bad sort of unpredictable.

 In addition to the small root volume, each BOSH instance is allocated an additional larger volume `/var/vcap/data`: